 We only need to do this for child waypoints, because for geocaches we’re going to use a macro to populate the database and then use the Override with database symbol method.
 Once you’ve installed the config file and restarted GSAK you should see the new icon numbers and names in the dropdown lists on this dialog.
 Go to the Child Waypoints tab and configure the six child waypoint types with custom icon numbers 58 thru 63 as per the picture below.

 Secondly, set up GSAK.
 Download the Macro file and install it into GSAK as normal.
 Change your display of columns in GSAK so that you can see the Symbol field.
 Try running the macro – you should see the value of the Symbol field changing as you do so.

-Note the macro file is written specifically to allocate custom symbols as per the rules shown in the GarminOther.txt configuration file.
+The macro allocates custom symbols as per the rules shown in the GarminOther.txt configuration file.
 You are free to change these, and the icons, as you see fit.
 The convention for naming the icon files is 000.bmp, 001.bmp, etc. This convention automatically associates the <sym> tag “Custom 1” with the icon file 001.bmp.
 You can use any of the other standard Garmin icon names if you want, but you’d need to change the macro to match what you’re setting up.

 Note also the specifics of how I wanted to see the icons.
 I’ve used little indicators in the icons to show corrected coordinates and active/disabled.
 Ones I own have a totally different icon style, as do ones which are archived or found.